-Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
-(If the school district's change of students in membership over 5 years was 10 percent or more, then the 10 students in membership over 5 years was 10 percent or more, then the students in membership over 5 years was 10 percent or more, then the school district passes this indicator.)
+8 Was the ratio of long-term liabilities to total assets for the school district 6 sufficient to support long-term solvency?
+(If the school district's change of students in membership over 5 years was 7 percent or more, then the school district passes this indicator.)
 (See ranges on page 6.)
 9 Did the school district's general fund revenues equal or exceed expenditures 10 (excluding facilities acquisition and construction)?
 If not, was the school district's number of days of cash on hand greater than or equal to 60 days?
-Was the debt service coverage ratio sufficient to meet the required debt 10 service?
+10 Was the debt service coverage ratio sufficient to meet the required debt 10 service?
 (See ranges on page 7.)
-Was the school district's administrative cost ratio equal to or less than the 8 threshold ratio?
+11 Was the school district's administrative cost ratio equal to or less than the 8 threshold ratio?
 (See ranges on page 7.)
 12 Did the school district not have a 15 percent decline in the students to staff 10 ratio over 3 years (total enrollment to total staff)?
 (If the student enrollment did not decrease, the school district will automatically pass this indicator.)
 13 Did the comparison of Public Education Information Management System 10 (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?
-Did the external independent auditor indicate the AFR was free of any 10 instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
+14 Did the external independent auditor indicate the AFR was free of any 10 instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
 (The AICPA defines material noncompliance.)
-Did the school district not receive an adjusted repayment schedule for more 10 than one fiscal year for an over allocation of Foundation School Program (FSP) funds as a result of a financial hardship? eighted Sum 1 Mu ultiplier Sum 94 Score
+15 Did the school district not receive an adjusted repayment schedule for more 10 than one fiscal year for an over allocation of Foundation School Program (FSP) funds as a result of a financial hardship?
+94 Weighted Sum 1 Multiplier Sum 94 Score